maheshbatta938/to-do-List/README.md

 ## 💡 Why This Project?

 Managing tasks shouldn't be a hassle — this app combines a powerful backend with a straightforward frontend to keep your productivity flow uninterrupted.
-Perfect for learning full-stack development or building a solid foundation for your personal projects.
+Perfect for learning full-stack development or building a solid foundation for my personal  projects.

 ---